Employees Furnished a Company Auto Face a Coverage Gap

 Carla works as an interior designer for Creative Concepts, an architectural firm.
 Because Carla's job requires a considerable amount of driving, Creative Concepts has provided her a company vehicle, a Ford Focus.
 Per the company's written policy, Carla uses the vehicle for business during work hours and pleasure during non-work hours.
 The company specifically prohibits employees from allowing family members or anyone else from driving the company vehicle.

-Steve's wife, Marsha, owns a Honda that is registered in her name only.
-It is insured under a personal auto policy that lists Marsha and Steve as named insureds.
-The couple's 17-year-old son, Jeff, recently obtained a driver's license.
-Jeff is covered as an insured driver under his mother's policy.
-Steve has informed his son of Savvy Solutions' vehicle use restrictions.
-He has forbidden Jeff from driving the Prius under any circumstances.
+Carla's husband, Tom, owns a Honda that's registered in his name only.
+It's insured under a personal auto policy that lists Carla and Tom as named insureds.
+The couple's 17-year-old daughter, Melinda, has recently obtained a driver's license and is an insured driver under her father's policy.
+Carla has forbidden Melinda from driving the Ford under any circumstances.

 Personal Auto Policy

-Would a claim against Jeff by Sarah be covered under Marsha's personal auto policy?
-Again, the answer might be no. Most personal auto policies exclude coverage for any vehicle that is furnished or available for the regular use of the named insured or his or her family member.
-The Prius was furnished for Steve's regular use.
-Since Steve is a family member of Marsha, the exclusion would apply.
+If Bill's claim isn't covered under Creative Concepts policy, could Melinda have coverage under Tom's auto policy?
+Again, the answer is probably no. Most personal auto policies exclude coverage for any vehicle furnished or available for the regular use of the named insured or their family member.
+Carla is a named insured on Tom's policy and the Ford was furnished for her regular use.
+Thus, the exclusion would apply.